 Going back to our “What is an EtG alcohol test”, this test is used to detect Ethyl glucuronide levels in the body, because of the sophistication of Drug Tests – specifically the EtG Test, it is becoming increasingly difficult to receive a negative result by any other means other than abstaining from alcohol.

 Some have considered consuming large volumes of water in order to flush out toxins in order to increase their chances of passing the drug test.
 Of course, consuming an excessive amount of water too quickly can result in health risks of its own.
 Some have over consumed water and suffered the effects of overhydration and water intoxication.

 If you consume large amounts of water before a EtG urine alcohol test, you can in fact test for a “dilute test” result.
 Sometimes diluted urine may result in false-negative EtG levels.
 Abnormal dilation of urine can actually be detected and the results recalculated to average urine dilution.

 Consider Purchasing an At-Home EtG Test

-Here at 12 Panel Now, we provide ETG Alcohol Strips (25 Pack) for personal or business use.
+If you are asking “where can I buy EtG urine alcohol test”.
+Look no further, Here at 12 Panel Now, we provide ETG Alcohol Strips (25 Pack) for personal or business use.
 If you are participating in a mandatory employment screening, or require this of your employees, or even concerned of your own levels, you now have an option that will give you fast, reliable results!